 Regular polythene will degrade over time, although this process can take decades or even hundreds of years in a landfill site.
 The TDPA additive used in our bio-additive packaging ensures that this process is accelerated by a factor of hundreds or even thousands.

-Our bio-additive packaging has a shelf-life of one year from the date of manufacture, although the same additives that accelerate the degradation process also reduce this shelf life, so it is not advisable to keep the bio-additive packaging in a warm place or in direct sunlight.
+Our bio-additive packaging has a shelf-life of one year from the date of manufacture, although the same additives that accelerate the degradation process also reduce this shelf life.